Skip to main content

 The new Law on Primary Education (Закон за основното образование) which was adopted in July 2019 foreseen children with disability to be enrolled in regular education.

 In July 2020, the Ministry of Education and Science adopted a Concept for inclusive education.
 The concept is a guideline for all stages of the implementation of inclusive education in the country.
 The Law on Primary Education stipulates that students with special needs should be included in mainstream education and that by the 2022-2023 school year, special schools will no longer enroll students.
-For that purpose, from November 2018 to July 2019, team from the Bureau for Development of Education conducted special trainings for primary school teachers for better inclusion of children with disabilities in primary school.
+For that purpose, from November 2018 to July 2019, a team from the Bureau for Development of Education conducted special training for primary school teachers for better inclusion of children with disabilities in primary school.

 The National Strategy on Alleviation of Poverty and Social Exclusion in the Republic of Macedonia 2010-2020 is a document which reflects the intention of the country for balancing the degree of inclusion and welfare in all social levels.
 One of the 14 areas included in the Strategy is education.
 In that manner, the Strategy stressed following strategic goal: provide overall scope of pupils in elementary education, provide overall scope of students in secondary education, raise literacy level of the population, raise educational level of the population to enable education for vulnerable groups and the education system to adapt to the needs of the labor market, to strengthen the market potentials for engaging working-age population at all levels.[2]